Minimal Diamond-Saturated Families: Introduction

 \section{Introduction}

-We say that a poset $(\mathcal Q, \preccurlyeq')$ contains an \textit{induced copy} of a poset $(\mathcal P, \preccurlyeq)$ if there exist an injective fuction $f:\mathcal P\rightarrow\mathcal Q$ such that $(\mathcal P, \preccurlyeq)$ and $(f(\mathcal P), \preccurlyeq')$ are isomorphic.
+We say that a poset $(\mathcal Q, \preccurlyeq')$ contains an \textit{induced copy} of a poset $(\mathcal P, \preccurlyeq)$ if there exists an injective function $f:\mathcal P\rightarrow\mathcal Q$ such that $(\mathcal P, \preccurlyeq)$ and $(f(\mathcal P), \preccurlyeq')$ are isomorphic.
 In this paper we will only consider posets consisting of subsets of $[n]$ with the partial order given by inclusion.
-For a fixed poset $\mathcal P$ we call a family $\mathcal F$ of subsets of $[n]$ $\mathcal P$-\textit{saturated} if $\mathcal F$ does not contain an induced copy of $\mathcal P$, but for every subset $S$ of $[n]$ such that $S\notin\mathcal F$, the family $\mathcal F\cup S$ does contain such a copy.
+For a fixed poset $\mathcal P$ we call a family $\mathcal F$ of subsets of $[n]$ $\mathcal P$-\textit{saturated} if $\mathcal F$ does not contain an induced copy of $\mathcal P$, but for every subset $S$ of $[n]$ such that $S\notin\mathcal F$, the family $\mathcal F\cup \{S\}$ does contain such a copy.
 We denote by $\text{sat}^*(n, \mathcal P)$ the size of the smallest $\mathcal P$-saturated family of subsets of $[n]$.
 In general we refer to $\text{sat}^*(n, \mathcal P)$ as the \textit{induced saturation number} of $\mathcal P$.
-Saturation for posets was introduced by Gerbner and Patk\'{o}s \cite{gerbner2018extremal}, although this was not for \textit{induced} saturation.
-We refer the reader to the work of Morrison, Noel and Scott \cite{Morrison2014OnSK} for more results.
+Saturation for posets was introduced by Gerbner, Keszegh, Lemons, Palmer, P{\'a}lv{\"o}lgyi and Patk{\'o}s \cite{gerbner2013saturating}, although this was not for \textit{induced} saturation.
+We refer the reader to the textbook of Gerbner and Patk{\'o}s \cite{gerbner2018extremal} for a nice introduction to the area, as well as to the work of Morrison, Noel and Scott \cite{Morrison2014OnSK} for more results.
 We also remark that considerable efforts have been made on related extremal problems in poset theory, such as the recent work of Keszegh, Lemons, Martin, P\'{a}lv\"{o}lgyi and Patk\'{o}s \cite{KESZEGH2021}.
-The diamond poset, which we denote by $\mathcal D_2$, is the 4 point poset with one minimal element, one maximal element and two incomparable elemnts as shown in the picture below.
+The diamond poset, which we denote by $\mathcal D_2$, is the 4 point poset with one minimal element, one maximal element and two incomparable elements as shown in the picture below.
 Equivalently, $\mathcal D_2$ is the two-dimensional Boolean lattice.